CS-537-SoftwareEngineering/RoverModules/src/rad/Rad-Readme.txt

  + Gson and JSON Simple JARS

- + Generic Framework - These files are depend on the Rover Client classes
+ + Generic Framework - These file depend on the Rover Client classes

 Notes: